 Invest in Renewables for Others

-You can invest in bringing more renewable energy to New England by making a contribution at New England Wind Fund, or New Generation Energy.
-Both organizations help local groups with the cost of renewable energy installations.
+You can invest in bringing more renewable energy to New England by making a contribution at New England Wind Fund, which helps local groups with the cost of renewable energy installations.

 Paying for a Renewable Energy Installation